Edinburgh truly sparkles during the festive season.

 For many of us, a trip to see a live show over the Christmas period is a must.

 From the traditional side-splitting pantomime and the beauty of ballet, to the top-tapping delight of live music, there’s a packed line-up of shows to choose from in Edinburgh at Christmastime.

-Sign up to newsletters from city theatres such as The King's Theatre, The Festival Theatre, Usher Hall, Edinburgh Playhouse, The Royal Lyceum and The Queen’s Hall to be one of the first to hear about this year’s performances.
+Sign up to newsletters from city theatres such as The Festival Theatre, Usher Hall, Edinburgh Playhouse, The Royal Lyceum and The Queen’s Hall to be one of the first to hear about this year’s performances.

 (Image Credit: Roberto Ricciuti)

-Nothing quite New Year - or Hogmanay as it’s known in Scotland - and Edinburgh does Hogmanay better than most with a 4 day festival to celebrate the changing of the year.
+Nothing is quite New Year - or Hogmanay as it’s known in Scotland - and Edinburgh does Hogmanay better than most with a multi-day festival to celebrate the changing of the year.